leon4rd/test/README.md

-## Why do bees hum?
-Because they don't know the words.
+## What do you call a magician who has lost their magic?
+Ian.